Theory of vibrationally assisted tunneling for hydroxyl monomer flipping on Cu(110): Results

 To provide a physical picture of the flipping events, the reaction pathways from the left to right potential wells are shown in \Figref{PathFig}.
 The reaction proceed by direct tunneling between the ground states at low bias $V=24$ meV, \Figref{PathFig}(a).
-For the parameters used here, the reaction rate $~170$ s$^{-1}$ is slightly lower than the experimentally measured reaction rate.
+For the parameters used here, the reaction rate $~40$ s$^{-1}$ is slightly lower than the experimentally measured reaction rate.
 However, the sensitivity of the rate to the exact parameters used, indicate that we are only able to model the reaction rate qualitatively.
-As the bias is increased above the vibrational frequency ($V=64$ meV), vibrationally assisted tunneling becomes the most important pathway, \Figref{PathFig}(b).
-Although emission of vibrational quanta increase the population of excited states in the left well, the large electron-hole damping prevent the ladder climbing and reactions occurring by going over the barrier.
+As the bias is increased above the fundamental frequency ($V=64$ meV), vibrationally assisted tunneling becomes the most important pathway, \Figref{PathFig}(b).
+Although emission of vibrational quanta increase the population of excited states in the left well, the large \textit{e-h} pair damping rate prevents the ladder climbing and reactions occurring by going over the barrier.
 However, in the excited states, the effective barrier becomes lower and narrower and the reaction rate increases significantly.
-Double de-excitations from the second excited state can also be seen in the figure although they are not important for the reaction rate.

 Increasing the bias voltage further ($V=94$ mV) increase the reaction rate and processes involving double excitations, due to the anharmonic PES, become energetically allowed, \Figref{PathFig}(c).
 Here, the direct transition from $L_0$ to $R_2$ contribute together with VAT from $L_2$ to $R_2$ where $L_2$ is populated from the left ground state by direct excitation.
-Ladder climbing processes are visible although relatively slow due to the large \textit{e-h} pair damping rate ($3.3\times10^{11}$ s$^{-1}$) compared to the excitation rate ($5.8\times10^9$ (sV)$^{-1}$ at 5 nA in high-conductance state) calculated for the rot$_z$ mode.
+Ladder climbing processes are visible although relatively slow due to the large \textit{e-h} pair damping rate compared to the excitation rate calculated for the rot$_z$ mode.
 The ratio between overtone excitation- and fundamental excitation rate in the left well is only $\gamma_{0\to2}/\gamma_{0\to1}\approx 1\%$, however the tunneling barrier between $L_2 $ and $R_2$ is significantly smaller than the barrier between $L_1$ and $R_1$, explaining why the double excitation dominates the reaction at this bias voltage.